 Traffic signal malfunctioning

 Learn More About New Traffic Control Devices Used in McKinney

 SPUI at the Eldorado Parkway Interchange

-The name refers to the fact that all traffic turning left to/from U.S. 75 will be controlled from a single set of traffic signals located directly atop the bridge.
+The name refers to the fact that all traffic turning left to or from U.S. 75 will be controlled from a single set of traffic signals located directly atop the bridge.
 This allows left-turning vehicles to turn simultaneously without crossing.
 See the video at the right.
-Drivers are encouraged to pay close attention to pavement markings, signs, and signals as they travel through the intersection.
+Drivers are encouraged to pay close attention to pavement markings, signs and signals as they travel through the intersection.

 There are three different traffic cycles:

-The first is for Eldorado Parkway through traffic that is not turning.
+The first is for Eldorado Pkwy. through traffic that is not turning.

-The second is for traffic turning left from U.S. 75 onto Eldorado Parkway.
+The second is for traffic turning left from U.S. 75 onto Eldorado Pkwy.

-The third is for traffic turning left from Eldorado Parkway onto U.S. 75.
+The third is for traffic turning left from Eldorado Pkwy. onto U.S. 75.